AaronAppel/Mirror/README.md

 };
 ```

-Here, the MIRROR_PRIVATE_MEMBERS exposes the private value intY to the Mirror struct for visibility.
-Only required for private or protected members.
+Here, MIRROR_PRIVATE_MEMBERS exposes the private value intY to the Mirror struct for visibility.
+Only required for private or protected class fields.

 2. Mirror the type info (tell Mirror what your type looks like) :

 ```
 MIRROR_CLASS_START(ExampleClass)
-// Not serialized MIRROR_CLASS_MEMBER(intX)
+// MIRROR_CLASS_MEMBER(intX) // Not currently mirrored by default
-MIRROR_CLASS_MEMBER(intY)
+MIRROR_CLASS_MEMBER(intY) // Explicitly mirrored
 MIRROR_CLASS_END(ExampleClass)

+MIRROR_TYPE(float[10]) // Example for non-class
 ```

-We can omit/ignore values we don't need exposed (not serialized for example).
+We can omit/ignore class fields we don't need exposed (not serialized for example).

-3. Add an entry into the MirrorTypes.h enum :
+3. Mirror the type ID (tell Mirror what value to use in switch statements, etc) :
 ```
-// MirrorTypes.h
-enum class MirrorTypes
-{
-//	...
-	ExampleClass,
-//	...
-}
+MIRROR_TYPE_ID(1, ExampleClass)
 ```
-Type names can collide, so be sure to watch case sensitivity and avoid primitives and keywords like int.
+Notes for mirroring type IDs:
+- Organizing type by categories can help manage growth over time, but ordering does not matter
+- Be sure to manage serialized type IDs so their values stay synced between code and data
+- At this time Mirror cannot check that an ID value is already in use, so try to avoid duplication or copy/paste errors
+- MIRROR_TYPE_ID_SIZE_MAX is the largest value an ID can be

-4. Get type info at runtime for the type :
+4. Get type info and type ID at runtime for the type :
 ```
+ExampleClass exampleClass;

 const Mirror::TypeInfo* exampleClassTypeInfo = Mirror::InfoForType<ExampleClass>();
 // or by object reference

-ExampleClass exampleClass;
 const Mirror::TypeInfo* exampleClassTypeInfo = Mirror::InfoForType(exampleClass);

+MIRROR_TYPE_ID_TYPE exampleClassTypeID = Mirror::TypeId<ExampleClass>();
+// or by object reference
+MIRROR_TYPE_ID_TYPE exampleClassTypeID = Mirror::TypeId<>(exampleClass);
 ```
+MIRROR_TYPE_ID_TYPE is currently a uint8_t, but can always change.
+You can change the type at the top of MIR_Structs.h, as you wish.

 5. Use type info to serialize type info fields :
 ```